Italy 10 Days or 14 Days: Itinerary Ideas

 • Swimming in the eerie and one-of-a-kind Grotta Azzurra (blue grotto)

-It’s very doable on your own, but if you prefer to have a guide there are some reasonable options for day tours here!
+It’s very doable on your own, but if you prefer a guide there are options for day tours on Capri!

 Lodging: Imperial Hotel Tramontano